 "Instead, from that moment, six minutes passed before Captain Schettino announced a general emergency and around 27 minutes before he called for the ship to be abandoned."

-But with three sections up flooded but with double bottom intact the ship was safe!
-But an employee ashore is criminally responsible for the incident 9 months later according the Italian experts.
+But with three sections up flooded and with double bottom intact the ship was safe!
+And an employee ashore is criminally responsible for the incident 9 months later according the Italian experts.
 Amazing.

 I once had, for many years, a job like Mr. Ferrarinis and assisted to sort out many incidents but was never blamed for causing them.

-It seems the Italian experts report September 2012 is a joke and leaked to put the blame on wrong people ... as usual.
+It seems the Italian criminal experts report September 2012 is a joke and leaked to put the blame on wrong people ... as usual.
 It happens when a conspiracy is in action.

 I had a boss and my boss had a boss who was the ship owner.
 It wasn't difficult to know who was in charge and responsible for the action and to ensure safety at sea.
 And we never blamed our ship masters at sea for causing incidents.